Tyrrrz/CliWrap/Readme.md

     .WithArguments("commit -m \"my commit\"");
 ```

-- Set arguments from a list (each element is treated as a separate argument; spaces are escaped automatically):
+- Set arguments from a list — each element is treated as a separate argument and spaces are escaped automatically:

 ```csharp
 var cmd = Cli.Wrap("git")
     .WithArguments(new[] {"commit", "-m", "my commit"});
 ```

-- Set arguments using a builder (same as above, but also automatically converts certain values to their string representations):
+- Set arguments using a builder — same as above, but also works with non-string arguments and can be [enhanced with your own extension methods](https://twitter.com/Tyrrrz/status/1409104223753605121):

 ```csharp
 var cmd = Cli.Wrap("git")